PrismLauncher/prismlauncher.org/src/content/docs/wiki/getting-started/download-mods.md

 ## <img src="https://raw.githubusercontent.com/FabricMC/community/main/media/unascribed/png/fabric.png" alt="FabricMC Logo" height="20"> Fabric

-If you have elected to use the **Fabric** mod loader, then please ensure that the latest version of the **Fabric API** mod available for your game version is installed.
+If you have selected to use the **Fabric** mod loader, then please ensure that the latest version of the **Fabric API** mod available for your game version is installed.
 It is mostly **required** for Fabric mods.

 If it is missing, you can install it from **Edit** > **Mods** > **Download mods** like any other mod.